Believe The Best

 Some women have organizational skills, of which they may not even be aware, that help them handle several children, keep up the home and have others over for meals.
 Some women are not blessed with those skills and have to work hard just to keep up with a small apartment and one child.

 Some of us came from homes where our moms didn’t teach us how to work well or prepare us for marriage and life.
 Thank the Lord if you got such life training at home, but let God work with your sister who is not similarly blessed.
 Be ready to help her and, if asked, offer tips that have helped you.
-We women of the harvest might paraphrase Romans 14:10 and 12 this way, “Why do you judge your sister?
+We, global women, might paraphrase Romans 14:10 and 12 this way, “Why do you judge your sister?
 Or why do you look down on your sister?
 For we will all stand before God’s judgment seat.
 So then each of us will give an account of herself to God.”

 Remember, you are not responsible for a coworker’s ministry, her emotions or her reactions.
 Encourage one another and build each other up.
 Compliment when you can.
 God will judge her by her actions and motives, just as He will you.